One Day in Sedona – An Awesome Arizona Day Trip

 Main Street in Sedona is the perfect place to go shopping for souvenirs.
 This historic location has a wide variety of stores and merchants selling items from jewelry to pottery and everything in between.

 Many local artisans specialize in creating beautiful jewelry, artwork, and other gifts that capture the Sedona spirit.
-A large selection of Indian art and jewelry and a variety of unique handmade areas are also available.
+A large selection of Indian art and jewelry, and a variety of unique handmade items are also available.

 In Sedona, you can find something unique to take home – an item to be remembered for years.
-So make sure to include some time for shopping on your next visit.
+Spending some time at Downtown Main Street Sedona Arizona is a great place to find Sedona treasures.

 Stroll through Uptown Sedona and take in all this vibrant area has to offer – from one-of-a-kind shops to award-winning restaurants and more!